almaceleste/userscripts/README.md

 #### [![](https://s.ytimg.com/yts/img/favicon-vfl8qSV2F.ico) Youtube Player Always On Top](https://github.com/almaceleste/userscripts/raw/master/src/Youtube_Player_Always_On_Top.user.js 'install')
 makes youtube player visible during scroll
 * use settings to choose what will be on top, minimized box' size, border and background.
+> **known issue**
+> * in the minimized view the progress bar shows the correct visible info, but on hover shows wrong time and tooltip preview and on click moves to the that position but not expected (it's cause of the deep youtube code, and I don't know how to fix it yet)

 #### [![](https://cdn4.iconfinder.com/data/icons/logos-brands-5/24/trello-16.png) Trello card details](https://github.com/almaceleste/userscripts/raw/master/src/Trello_card_details.user.js 'install')
 this code adds the creation date and the creator name and account link to the Trello card (works on the [Trello](https://trello.com) site)